sahil-1729/Vigilance360---sem8/README.md

 └── yarn.lock
 ```

-## Contributing

-We welcome contributions to Vigilance 360!
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please open an issue on the [GitHub repository](https://github.com/yourusername/vigilance-360).
+For any questions or feedback, please open an issue on the [GitHub repository](https://github.com/yourusername/vigilance-360). -->